MrGeorgeK55/CatRFID/README.md

 ## Additional notes:

 To avoid the servo motors getting stuck or shaking, the position has an offset of 20 degrees.
-You should build your custom RFID antenna, and I barely know how I do it, so don't ask me how.
+You should build your custom RFID antenna, and I barely know how I did it, so don't ask me how.
 If you have problems with the eeprom memory (like I did) in any ESP32, make sure you are using the right library or the exact board when you are flashing the code.
 My problem was that I wasn't defining the correct amount of flash memory for the board, so the eeprom memory wasn't working even if the code was working fine.
-Also, remember that the eeprom has a limited number of writes, so be careful with that.
+Also, the ESP32 don't have EEPROM, it emulates the memory and you need to Commit the changes, and remember that the EEPROM has a limited number of writes, so be careful with that.

 ## Things to do: